 Our enquiry starts from the most mediatic and influential project: Bitcoin.
 We need to distinguish between two different uses of this name: the bitcoin as an Information Technology Protocol and its implementation as a Bitcoin Currency.
 They were both originally published by Satoshi Nakamoto and nowadays maintained by an active group of international developers.
-We will then take in exam some relevant first and second-generation blockchain implementations that have accompanied and followed the Bitcoin at economic and political level and we will conclude with a discussion of blockchain technologies developed for managing the social good in a decentralized way.
+We will then take in exam some relevant first and second-generation blockchain implementations that have accompanied and followed the Bitcoin popularization and worldwide adoption.
+Further, we will present a critique of Bitcoin at economic and political level and we will conclude with a discussion of blockchain technologies developed for managing the social good in a decentralized way.